February 20, 2020

 2 pm (Nave + live webcast)

-Washington National Cathedral organist George Fergus plays an Easter afternoon recital on the Cathedral’s great organ.
-Passes are NOT required. $10 recommended donation.
+Washington National Cathedral organists Thomas Sheehan and George Fergus play an Easter afternoon recital on the Cathedral’s 10,647-pipe organ.
+Passes are not required; $10 recommended donation.

 Festival Choral Evensong

 Our Easter Day worship closes with Choral Evensong.
 This traditional Anglican service of sung evening prayer includes readings from Holy Scripture, choir-led psalms, hymns and anthems, canticles and a short sermon.
 Passes are not required.